 Trouble falling and/or staying asleep and needing excessive amounts (8h+) of sleep every night are very common symptoms of chronic energy deficiency (and the concomitant cortisol dominance).

 The high stress levels seen with overly restrictive dieting (and/or excessive physical activity) sabotage your hormone balance, compromising sleep and recovery.
 You’re now actively promoting metabolic shutdown and physical degeneration (the road to skinny fat).

 4. Trouble in the bedroom (“Fahne auf Halbmast”)

 As mentioned above, a calorie deficient diet raises stress levels in the body.
 Apart from messing with your sleep, high stress levels impede sex hormone production.
 To conserve energy and maximize your survivability, your body shuts down the reproductive function.
 Not my idea of a good time.

 If you have the sex drive of an 85-year-old or trouble “performing”, stop and reassess your approach to weight-loss.
 This doesn’t just apply to males.
 Female athletes and physique competitors often battle with eating disorders, menstrual irregularities (or dysfunction), and low bone mineral density (known as the female athlete triad) due to chronic energy imbalance.

 No, you don’t need hormone replacement and you can ditch the latest “scientifically proven” (lol) testosterone boosters sold online.
 What you need is ENERGY.
-Bump up your calories and lower your exercise intensity and/or duration.
+Raise your calories and lower your exercise intensity and/or duration.
 Maintaining energy balance, at least intermittently, is critical to restoring hormonal balance.